 Health Occupations provides training in many medical fields which offer a state or national certification to work for students.
-Two of these training programs are approved as non-credit certificate programs by the Texas Higher Education Coordinating Board and offer national certifications upon completion and are eligible for PELL assistance.
+Two of these training programs are approved as non-credit certificate programs by the Texas Higher Education Coordinating Board and offer national certifications upon completion and are eligible for financial assistance.
 These two programs are Clinical Medical Laboratory Assistant and Medical Assistant.
-Other programs which offer a certification for work include (CNA) Certified Nurse Aide in Long-Term Care, (CMA) Certified Medication Aide, Phlebotomy, Medical Transcription, Medical Coding, Medical Records, Health Unit Coordinator, Patient Care Technician, Medical Insurance and Billing, Activity Director for Nursing Homes, and Food Service Supervisor for Nursing Homes, State Schools and Prisons.
+Other programs which offer a certification for work include (CNA) Certified Nurse Aide in Long-Term Care, (CMA) Certified Medication Aide, Phlebotomy, Medical Coding, Medical Records, Health Unit Coordinator, Patient Care Technician, Medical Insurance and Billing, Activity Director for Nursing Homes, and Certified Restorative Aide, State Schools and Prisons.
 Health Occupations also offers the continuing education update for retaining licensure in all these programs.
-Additionally, Health Occupation offers continuing education for emergency medical technicians, pharmacy technicians, radiologic technicians.
-Finally, the Health Occupations Department also offers Nurse Re-entry courses for RN’s and LVN’s who want to renew licenses, a variety of CPR and life support courses for various professions and health occupations support courses such as medical terminology.
+Finally, the Health Occupations Department also offers Nurse Re-entry courses for RN’s and LVN’s who want to renew licenses, a variety of CPR and life support courses for various professions and health occupations support courses such as Medical Terminology and Anatomy & Physiology.

 The Health Occupations Department also works with numerous local high schools to bring certification to work courses to high school students throughout the college service area.
 Courses are offered on campus and in many off-campus locations in the college service area.